 “The servers were revoked due to legal reasons,” she said.
 “They can not be turned on ever again but everything else has been transferred to Tanya quite amicably.”

 She added that she had been using personal accounts for both her real-life business and for grid purposes, in order to save money.
-“We never imagined that this situation would happen,” she said.
+“We never imagined that this situation would happen,”

 She did not explain why the legal action had to result in the destruction of the servers.